kala13x/slog/README.md

 Where `15203` is a thread identifier from which the message was printed.

 ### Version
-`slog_version()` is a function which returns version of slog.
-If argument is more than zero function returns only version and build number.
-Otherwise it returns full version with build date.
+There are two ways to get and print slog version with this library.
+Function `slog_version()` returns char pointer of static array where slog version string is located.
+If argument is more than zero function returns string with only version and build number.
+Otherwise it returns full version format with build date.

 Usage:
 ```c